basnijholt/nijho.lt/content/post/homelab/index.md

 To resolve these issues and because I was having a lot of fun, I decided to build a dedicated NAS running TrueNAS Scale, not that I *really* needed one, but mostly because I could.
 This new setup included high-performance components, ensuring both stability and quiet operation.
 I used "Manufacturer Recertified" [Western Digital Ultrastar DC HC550 HDDs](https://www.westerndigital.com/products/internal-drives/data-center-drives/ultrastar-dc-hc550-hdd?sku=0F38356), known for their reliability and performance.
-I have 6 x 16TB = 96TB now with the option to add 2 more 3.5" drives, 2 nvme M.2 drives, and 1 SATA 2.5" SDD.
+I have 6 x 16TB = 96TB now with the option to add 2 more 3.5" drives, 2 nvme M.2 drives, and 1 SATA 2.5" SSD.
 Now, I run all services that previously relied on NFS locally on TrueNAS via a Debian [systemd-nspawn container](https://wiki.debian.org/nspawn) managed with a new script called [Jailmaker](https://github.com/Jip-Hop/jailmaker), which leverages the systemd-nspawn program in TrueNAS Scale (not to be confused with FreeBSD jails).
 Inside this systemd-nspawn container, I run Debian with Docker.
 For managing Docker Compose files, I use [Dockge](https://github.com/louislam/dockge), which provides a nice web UI for easy management.